DhruvaD1/ECE445Notebook/notebooks/dhruvad2/README.md

 This week we decided to develop a secure food delivery dropbox.
 The idea came from the secure mail delivery project I thought of in Week 1.
 To make it more unique and complex, we decided on a secure food delivery dropbox instead.

 Some of the specifics of the project still have to be decided, as we don't yet know how everything works.
 We got the project approved and are working on the proposal right now.
+All of us are doing every part I have been working on the control, box mechanics, and heaating mostly.
+Taniah and Rohan have been working on the other parts as well as helping me on these two.

 I also did the CAD assignment, which helped me learn how KiCad works.
 I am currently working on the soldering assignment and am almost done.
 It has been pretty hard learning to solder.